Coventry board selects design of new high school

 Plus, vacant Cottage Grove School probable for demolition

 |Shown are renderings of the front and back of what the new Coventry High School is expected to look like.|

 At the June 17 meeting, the Coventry Local Schools Board of Education accepted a rendering of the building to be constructed at the site of Erwine Intermediate School, which is scheduled for demolition in early August.

 While most board members were complimentary of the plans drawn up by the GPD Group, of Akron, board member Christopher Davis said he was disappointed with the look.
 He did not vote in favor of the outside design of the building.

 Board President Robert Wohlgamuth said the outside plan had to match the inside floor plan, which already was approved by the board.

 According to the rendering, the front of the three-story high school will consist primarily of glass windows and some light-colored brick work.
-The brick will wrap around and fill the back side of the building, with the new football stadium to be located behind the building, in addition to parking.
+The brick will wrap around and fill the back side of the building, in addition to parking.

 Board member David Andrews said the design could “never please everybody.”